Flowminder/FlowKit/docs/source/4-developer.md

 - `/geography/<aggregation_unit>`: return geography data for a given aggregation unit.

+- `/available_dates` : return the dates available to calculate metrics over

 At present, the following query types are accessible through FlowAPI:

 - `daily_location`